 Nine students take part in commencement ceremonies at William & Mary.

-Work gains attention as the International Council for the Exploration of the Sea begins to use student-developed methods to assess fish stocks worldwide.
+Work gains attention as the International Council for the Exploration of the Sea begins to use student-developed assessment methods to manage fish stocks worldwide.

 Each year the VIMS community gathers to recognize exemplary performance by faculty, staff, and students.
 Learn about this year's honorees.